muskan9887/Simpsons-Character-Classifier-using-OpenCV/README.md

 # Simpsons-Character-Classifier-using-OpenCV
-Explore Computer Vision techniques with OpenCV to classify "The Simpsons" characters.
-Includes image preprocessing and advanced neural network models for developers and researchers keen on practical CV applications.
+This project explores Computer Vision techniques using OpenCV to classify characters from the popular TV series "The Simpsons".
+From image preprocessing to advanced neural network architectures, the repository provides comprehensive tools for building and deploying the model.